 The moment you select any block, a block editing panel will be made available on the right-hand side.
 It always has three options: content, style, and advanced.
 The possibilities inside vary from block to block.

 Accordions are made of accordion items.
-When opened, their content is inside paragraph blocks and can be edited as such.
+When opened, their content lies inside paragraph blocks and can be edited as such.

 At this level you can:

-Inside the Kubio editor, you can make styling changes across the accordion, icons, and content.
+Inside the Kubio editing panel, you can make styling changes across the accordion, icons, and content.
 Let’s take them one by one.

 Accordion styling options: